Peter William Bartholome: Coadjutor Bishop and Bishop of Saint Cloud

 On December 6, 1941, Bartholome was appointed coadjutor bishop of Saint Cloud and titular bishop of Lete by Pope Pius XII.
-He received his episcopal consecration on March 3, 1942 from Archbishop Amleto Cicognani, with Bishops Joseph Busch and John Peschges serving as co-consecrators, at St. Mary's Hospital Chapel in Rochester.
+He received his episcopal consecration on March 3, 1942, from Archbishop Amleto Cicognani, with Bishops Joseph Busch and John Peschges serving as co-consecrators, at St. Mary's Hospital Chapel in Rochester.
 Upon the death of Bishop Joseph Busch, Bartholome automatically succeeded him to become the fifth Bishop of Saint Cloud on May 31, 1953.
 He was named an assistant at the pontifical throne in 1954.

 Born and raised in a rural area, and spending his entire ministry there as well, Bartholome once said that "the dignity, independence, and freedom of men can reach its fullest stature on the farm, not in the industrial world."
 Between 1962 and 1965, he attended the Second Vatican Council.
 He also served as episcopal moderator of the Family Life Bureau and of the National Catholic Conference on Family Life.

 Retirement and legacy

 Bartholome's resignation as bishop of the Diocese of Saint Cloud was accepted by Pope Paul VI on January 31, 1968.
 He was appointed Titular Bishop of Tanaramusa on the same date; he later resigned on January 13, 1971.

-Peter Bartholome died on June 17, 1982 at age 89, and is buried at Assumption Cemetery in St. Cloud.
+Peter Bartholome died on June 17, 1982, at age 89.